 Weaving around one final clifftop, you are greeted at the end of the line by Porthminster Beach: a strip of buttery yellows melting into caramel tones where the surf recedes from the shore.
 You have arrived in St Ives, home to a decorated history of artists and writers; stepping off the train, it’s no wonder they felt so inspired.

 Images courtesy of the Devon & Cornwall Rail Partnership.
-For more epic train journeys through the Devon and Cornwall peninsula, check out their website over at Great Scenic Railways.
+For more epic Devon & Cornwall journeys beyond the Penzance to St Ives train, check out their website over at Great Scenic Railways.